Amazonas Baroque Ensemble

-Amazonas Baroque Ensemble - ABE is a period instruments group based on Manaus, Amazonas, Brasil.
-Its members join themselves in Amazonas State University as Music and Musicology teachers and former students.
+Amazonas Baroque Ensemble – ABE is a Baroque music group based on Manaus, Amazonas, Brazil.
+Its members join themselves in Amazonas State University as music and musicology teachers and former students.
 Their aims included restoration of ancient Brazilian and Portuguese repertory, in a historically inspired approaching.
-Many of them joined Musicological research and practical performance projects sponsored by local and federal government agencies, such as Fundação de Amparo à Pesquisa do Amazonas, Petrobrás, Eletrobrás, among others.
+Many of them joined musicological research and practical performance projects sponsored by local and federal government agencies, such as Fundação de Amparo à Pesquisa do Amazonas, Petrobrás, Eletrobrás, among others.
 At this moment ABE performed in many Brazilian and European cities, including festivals (opera, sacred music) and stage productions.